1 Setup

 The algo is rather stupid, because if for any given

-.
+(x / yk)we cannot reach the trench, we do not need to check any(x / yk + i).
 However, due to the small sample size we do not really need to fine tune here.↩︎